ssoohaib/not-insta-server/README.md

 # not-insta-server

-Server has all the necessary routes, middlewares, and utilizes s3 bucket to store user images.
+Server has all the necessary routes, middlewares, and utilizes S3 bucket to store user images.
+Also a cron job runs every minute to welcome new users.
 ## Installation

 Install not-insta-server with npm